oegedijk/dash_oop_components/README.md

 ## Purpose

 Plotly's [dash](dash.plotly.com) is an awesome library that allows you to build rich interactive data driven web apps with pure python code.
-However the default style of dash apps is quite declarative, which for large projects can lead to code that becomes unwieldy, hard to maintain, and hard to collaborate on.
+However the default style of dash apps is quite declarative, which for large projects can lead to code that becomes unwieldy, hard to maintain, and hard to collaborate on:
+- Data wrangling and plot generating logic is mixed up with dashboard interactivity logic and is spread all over the layout and callback functions.
+- Configuration of the dashboard is hardcoded somewhere deep in the layout or callbacks, instead of with tunable hyperparameters.
+- Callbacks definitions are all mixed up, often far from the relevant layout, instead of being grouped together
+- To reuse similar components multiple time in your dashboard you need to copy-paste layout and callbacks, violating the DRY principle.
+- You need to be able to read and edit python in order to reconfigure and restart the dashboard

 This library provides a number object-oriented wrappers for organizing your dash code that allow you to write clean, modular, composable, re-usable and fully configurable dash code.